Step by Step Guide for FinTech Startups

 Remittance will be the next trend that could transform a whole cross-wire system in the world.
 People are faced with the troubles sending money to other countries and regions, the transactions are still costly, slow, and cumbersome.

 While some would be put off from intra-regional transfers by currency risk, services such as Transferwise already have the local market infrastructure in place.
-Potentially blockchain could also resolve problems with cross-countries wire, and one of the cases was described on our WIKI.
+Potentially blockchain in blockchain development company could also resolve problems with cross-countries wire, and one of the cases was described on our WIKI.

 4. Simplified investing